 Property Taxation - The largest single source of revenue for the Municipality is property taxes.
 Property taxes are levied on owners of property situated in Saanich based on the assessed value of their property.
-This core budget provides for a 5.76% increase in municipal property taxes to the average single family homeowner with an assessed value of \$940,300 and to average business properties.
+This core budget provides for a 4.53% increase in municipal property taxes to the average single family homeowner with an assessed value of \$940,300 and to average business properties.
 The remaining increase in property tax revenue is from new tax revenues on construction completed during the previous

 Utility and Hotel Tax - This includes the 1% revenue tax from utilities such as Fortis, Shaw, BC Hydro and Telus and 2% hotel revenue tax on hotels that operate within Saanich.
-Utility Taxes are projected to continue to increase in the future as tax base grows and 1.15 percent rate increase approved by BC Utilities Commission.
+Utility Taxes are projected to continue to increase moderately in the future.
 Hotel Tax was negatively impacted in 2020 due to travel restrictions.
 Revenue from this tax is not expected to fully recover until 2022 or later.